 The principles for researcher engagement with the Raine Study, including the conditions and rules for utilising Raine Study resources and expected behaviour are detailed in the Raine Study Researcher Engagement Policy on our Commonly Used Resources page.

-All projects require approval from the Raine Study Scientific Review Committee before the project can commence and there are four key stages in the application process, as outlined below:
+All projects require formal approval from the Raine Study Scientific Review Committee before the project can commence and there are four key stages in the application process, as outlined below:

 For new project applications, we suggest researchers contact the Scientific Management Committee to have an informal discussion about their project idea.
 The Committee can suggest potential collaborators and advise on relevant considerations, such as data access fees, need for a biosample request, and overlaps with previously approved projects.
 You can email the Scientific Officer.